iArcanic/onion-honeypot/README.md

 ![](docs/README-images/ftp-honeypot/filezilla/filezilla-site-manager-new-site.png)

 For the `Protocol` dropdown, leave it default at `FTP – File Transfer Protocol`.

 For the `Host` field, paste in the full `.onion` site.

 For the `Port` field, leave it empty since the FTP honeypot uses the default FTP port of 21.

 For the `Encryption` field, leave it default at `Use explicit FTP over TLS if available`.

 ![](docs/README-images/ftp-honeypot/filezilla/filezilla-site-settings.png)

 From the `Logon type` dropdown menu, select `Normal`.

-Enter in a valid username and password.
+Then enter in a valid username and password.

 > [!NOTE]
 > For valid credentials, please see [`mock-data/user_credentials.json`](https://github.com/iArcanic/onion-honeypot/blob/main/mock-data/user_credentials.json).